 So how can you pinpoint what’s happening?
 You can make an educated guess about why your Android phone is heating up based on where the heat is coming from.

 Back of the phone

-If the back of your phone is getting hot, the problem may be an overheating battery.
-Most modern mobile phones use Li-Ion (lithium-ion) batteries that, despite their size, pack a powerful punch.
-Li-Ion batteries are generally safe, but malfunctions do sometimes occur, as seen with the Samsung Galaxy Note 7 battery explosions.
-A hot battery could also be a sign that it needs to be replaced.
+If the back of your phone is getting hot, your battery may be overheating.
+Most modern mobile phones use lithium-ion (Li-ion) batteries that, despite their size, pack a powerful punch.

 Bottom of the phone

-See if the bottom of the phone gets hot when charging — if so, the problem might be with the charger.
-Whether you use an iPhone or Android, the most reliable charger will be from your phone’s manufacturer.
-But, contrary to popular belief, third-party chargers are also fine as long as they’re from a reputable source.
+See if the bottom of the phone is hot to the touch when charging — if so, the problem might be with the charger.
+The most reliable charger will be the one from your phone’s manufacturer.
+Third-party chargers are also fine as long as they’re made by a reputable provider.

 When there’s a bigger problem

 There are many simple explanations for why your cell phone is getting hot, but that doesn’t mean there’s always an easy fix.
 A chronically overheating phone can be a sign that your phone is infected with malware.